davidgiga1993/mixing-station-docs/docs/settings/user.md

 From here you can manually save/load and export the user settings.

+To save the current configuration, press the `+` symbol in the top menu.
+This will save all the items selected in the `Scope` section of the screen.

-Use the scope buttons to select which settings should be saved or loaded.
+The `Scope` is also used to filter which settings will be loaded.

 ### Export / Import settings